vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - **must** see the time request to sign and send was made (<a name="0001-WALL-040" href="#0001-WALL-040">0001-WALL-040</a>)
 - **should** see the referrer that made the request (with note that this is not verified)
 - **must** see what wallet / key is being used (<a name="0001-WALL-042" href="#0001-WALL-042">0001-WALL-042</a>)
-- **should** be able to select auto approve for this dApp (aka don't ask me again)
+- **should** be able to select auto-confirm for this dApp (aka don't ask me again) (aka automatic consent)
-  - **should** be able to select to auto approve for a amount of time that I choose
+  - **should** be able to select to auto-confirm for a amount of time that I choose
-  - **should** be able to select to auto approve for a number of transaction that I choose
+  - **should** be able to select to auto-confirm for a number of transaction that I choose
 - **must** be prompted to enter passphrase (when needed to sign + broadcast transaction) (<a name="0001-WALL-044" href="#0001-WALL-044">0001-WALL-044</a>)
 - **must** see [status of broadcasted transactions](0003-WTXN-submit_vega_transaction.md#track-transaction-on-network). (<a name="0001-WALL-045" href="#0001-WALL-045">0001-WALL-045</a>)
 - **must** be able to follow a link to block explorer for broadcasted transactions (<a name="0001-WALL-046" href="#0001-WALL-046">0001-WALL-046</a>)